Transformation at Wits

 Our recipients confidently navigate academia, foster inclusivity, and engage in alternative dispute resolution.
 Rooted in their heritage and community, they become ambassadors for change.

-Support programs include:
+Support programmes include:

 Group Trainings and Workshops